renpy/renpy/sphinx/source/config.rst

     character.
 Otherwise, narration is displayed as captions within the menu itself.

-.. var:: config.nvl_adv_transition = None

-    A transition that is used when showing ADV-mode text directly after NVL-mode text.

 .. var:: config.overlay_functions = [ ]

     A list of functions.
 When called, each function is expected to